Extrajudicial killings and forced disappearances in the Philippines: Comment

-On September 28, 2007, the Asian Human Rights Commission (AHRC) commented that the amparo and habeas data in themselves were insufficient in themselves to protect human rights in the country: "Though it responds to practical areas it is still necessary that further action must be taken in addition to this.
+On September 28, 2007, the Asian Human Rights Commission (AHRC) commented that the amparo and habeas data were insufficient in themselves to protect human rights in the country: "Though it responds to practical areas it is still necessary that further action must be taken in addition to this.
 The legislative bodies, House of Representatives and Senate, should also initiate its own actions promptly and without delay.
 They must enact laws which ensure protection of rights—laws against torture and enforced disappearance and laws to afford adequate legal remedies to victims."
 AHRC added that the writs are not enough to protect non-witnesses, even though they, too, face threats to their lives.

 International groups' 2006 and 2008 probe of killings

 In 2006, the Dutch Lawyers for Lawyers Foundation and Lawyers without Borders with the support of the Netherlands Bar Association, the Amsterdam Bar Association and the International Association of Democratic Lawyers created a fact-finding mission in different parts of the Philippines.
 The international groups conducted interviews of various legal sectors from June 15 to 20, 2006.

-From November 4–12, 2008, the Dutch Lawyers for Lawyers Foundation will conduct a follow-up verification and fact finding mission (IVFFM) in Manila and Mindanao, with the National Host Committee, National Union of Peoples' Lawyers (NUPL) and the Counsels for the Defense of Liberties (CODAL).
+In November 2008, the Dutch Lawyers for Lawyers Foundation conducted a follow-up verification and fact finding mission (IVFFM) in Manila and Mindanao, with the National Host Committee, National Union of Peoples' Lawyers (NUPL) and the Counsels for the Defense of Liberties (CODAL).
 This team is composed of 8 judges and lawyers from Belgium and Netherlands, who had dialogue with Reynato Puno on the probe of killings.

 "Desaparecidos" law

-The Anti-Enforced or Involuntary Disappearance Act of 2012 was signed into law by President Benigno Aquino III on December 21, 2012.
+In December 2012, The Anti-Enforced or Involuntary Disappearance Act of 2012 was signed into law by President Benigno Aquino III.
 The law's principal author in Congress was Rep. Edcel Lagman.

 The law is the first law in Asia that makes the crime of enforced disappearance punishable by life imprisonment.
 It was hailed as a milestone law by Human Rights Watch, which called the law "a testament to the thousands of 'disappearance' victims since the Marcos dictatorship, whose long-suffering families are still searching for justice."

 The law treats enforced disappearances as a violation of human rights and a crime separate from kidnapping, serious illegal detention, and murder.
 Under the law, those guilty of enforced disappearances before the law was passed can still be prosecuted if they continue refusing to disclose the whereabouts of the victim, according to Rep. Neri Colmenares.